gordielachance/wp-soundsystem/readme.txt

 Stable tag: trunk
 License: GPLv2 or later

-WP Soundsystem is a complete solution to manage a music library within Wordpress.
+WP Soundsystem is a complete solution to manage a music library within WordPress.
 Use it to build or import playlists, manage tracks and audio sources, albums, artists, and play them with our audio player.

 == Description ==

-WP Soundsystem is a complete solution to manage a music library within Wordpress.
+*WP Soundsystem* is a complete solution to manage a music library within WordPress.

 Use it to build or import playlists, manage tracks and audio sources, albums, artists, and play them with our audio player.
-The perfect fit for a music blog !

-= Custom Post Types =

 Several new post types will be available : Playlists, Radios, Artists, Albums, Tracks and Sources.

-= Playlists =
+= Tracklists =

-Creating and editing playlists is a piece of cake using the *Tracklist Importer*:
+Creating and editing playlists is a piece of cake (not to mention the *Tracklist Importer*):
-Add or remove tracks on the fly, reorder them, and link one or several music sources to each track.
+Add or remove tracks on the fly, reorder them, favorite a track or a tracklist, export…

-Frontend, playlists can be favorited and exported by your users.

 = Tracks =

-When editing a track, you can retrieve details from other music services like [MusicBrainz](https://musicbrainz.org/) or [Spotify](https://musicbrainz.org/).
+When editing a track, you can query details from music services like [MusicBrainz](https://musicbrainz.org/) (The Open Music Encyclopedia) or Spotify.
-You can attach audio sources to your tracks with the **Track sources** metabox.
+Audio sources can be linked to your tracks with the *Track Sources* metabox.
-Track can be favorited by your users frontend, or added to any new playlist on-the-fly.

 = Sources =

-You can attach several audio sources to any track.
-It can be a link to an audio file, a Soundcloud or Youtube URL, etc.  The player will then try to play them.
+You can link several audio sources to any track.
+It can be a the path of an audio file, a Soundcloud or Youtube link, etc.
+The player will then try to play them.

 = Radios =

-Radios are how we call live playlists.
+Radios are how we call *live playlists*.
 Those playlists are synced with remote webpages or services, and are refreshed seamlessly after a short delay.
-Popular services are supported out-of-the-box (Spotify, Last.fm, Radionomy, Deezer, BBC, Soundcloud, Soundsgood, Hype Machine, Indie Shuffle, RadioKing,...), and you can use the **Tracklist Importer** metabox to try your own setup.

 = Tracklist Importer (requires an API key) =

-Backup your playlists using the Tracklist Importer Metabox.
-Popular services only need the playlist URL !
+Backup your playlists using the Tracklist Importer.
+Popular services (Spotify, Last.fm, Radionomy, Deezer, BBC, Soundcloud, Soundsgood, Hype Machine, Indie Shuffle, RadioKing,…) are available out-of-the-box, just by pasting a playlist link.
-You can also setup your own configuration, if you are somewhat familiar with [jQuery selectors](http://www.w3schools.com/jquery/jquery_ref_selectors.asp).
+More advanced setups are also available, if you are somewhat familiar with [CSS selectors](https://www.w3schools.com/cssref/css_selectors.asp).

 = Autosource (requires an API key) =

-If you don't attach sources to your track manually, you can enable the autosource in the plugin settings.
-It will search remote sources (Youtube, Soundcloud...) and try to play them.
+If you don’t link audio sources to your track manually, you can enable our *autosource* module.
+It will search for remote sources (Youtube, Soundcloud…) and attach them to your tracks.

 = Last.fm =

 The audio player can **scrobble** tracks to your Last.fm account.
-When the scrobbler is enabled, every track favorited by a user connected on Last.fm will also be loved on that service.
+When the scrobbler is enabled, every track favorited by a user connected on [Last.fm](https://www.last.fm/) will also be loved on that service.

 = BuddyPress =

-This plugin is BuddyPress ready, and supports a new "music" section that lists the user favorite tracks and tracklists, and the ones he created.
+Users profiles will get a new music section that lists the user favorite tracks, tracklists, and the ones he created.
-It will also enable new BuddyPress activity items.
+It will also fire new *BuddyPress activity* items.

+= Contribute =

+WP Soundsystem is dev friendly.
+Wanna give a hand as developer ?
+Check the [Github](https://github.com/gordielachance/wp-soundsystem) repo.

 = WP SoundSystem API =

-Get more out of this plugin by [registering an API key](https://api.spiff-radio.org/?p=10); which will enable the Tracklist Importer, the Autosource module, and the Radios post type.
+Get more out of this plugin by [registering an API key](https://api.spiff-radio.org/?p=10); which will enable

+* the Tracklist Importer
+* the Autosource module
+* the Radios post type

+Those are optionals, but are nice features to a solid plugin.
-Without an API key, the plugin still is very complete; but consider it as a nice way to support the work done - hundred of hours - for this plugin, and to ensure its durability.
+Consider getting one as a nice way to support the work done – hundred of hours – , and to ensure its durability.

 = Donate =
-It truly took me a of time to code this plugin.
-If you like it, please consider [making a donation](https://api.spiff-radio.org/?p=31).
+Whatever, if you like this plugin, please also consider [making a donation](https://api.spiff-radio.org/?p=31).
+This would be very appreciated !

 This would be very appreciated — Thanks !